Skip to Content

 About our program

 The pharmacy residency is a 1-year postgraduate program that provides training and experience in pharmacy practice and education.
-Patient care responsibilities are foremost; residents also receive instruction and experience in management, managed care, and quality improvement process.
+Patient care responsibilities are foremost; residents also receive instruction and experience in management, managed care, and research.
 Residents are provided with ample opportunities to teach in clinical clerkship and didactic settings.
+The residency offers an optional teaching certificate program through the University of the Pacific.
 A residency project is required and a focus on economics, outcomes analysis, or health care policy is encouraged.

 Learning experiences